nwchemgit/nwchem-wiki/Hartree-Fock-Theory-for-Molecules.md

 The optional keyword INPUT allows the user to specify the source of the input molecular orbital vectors as any of the following:

-  - ATOMIC -- eigenvectors of a Fock-like matrix formed from a superposition of the atomic densities (the default guess).
+  - `ATOMIC` -- eigenvectors of a Fock-like matrix formed from a superposition of the atomic densities (the default guess).
 See [Atomic guess](#atomic-guess-orbitals-with-charged-atoms) and [Accuracy of initial guess](#accuracy-of-initial-guess).
-  - HCORE -- eigenvectors of the bare-nucleus Hamiltonian or the one-electron Hamiltonian.
+  - `HCORE` -- eigenvectors of the bare-nucleus Hamiltonian or the one-electron Hamiltonian.
   - filename -- the name of a file containing the MO vectors from a previous calculation.
-Note that unless the path is fully qualified, or begins with a dot ("."), then it is assumed to reside in the directory for permanent files (see [File directories](Top-level#Scratch_Dir)).
+Note that unless the path is fully qualified, or begins with a dot ("."), then it is assumed to reside in the directory for permanent files (see [File directories](Permanent_Dir)).
-  - PROJECT basisname filename -- projects the existing MO vectors in the file filename from the smaller basis with name basisname into the current basis.
+  - `PROJECT basisname filename` -- projects the existing MO vectors in the file filename from the smaller basis with name basisname into the current basis.
 The definition of the basis basisname must be available in the current database, and the basis must be smaller than the current basis.
 In addition, the geometry used for the previous calculations must have the atoms in the same order and in the same orientation as the current geometry.
-  - FRAGMENT file1 ... -- assembles starting MO vectors from previously
+  - `FRAGMENT file1 ...` -- assembles starting MO vectors from previously
-    performed calculations on fragments of the system and is described in more detail in [Superposition of fragment molecular orbitals](#superposition_of-fragment-molecular-orbitals).
+    performed calculations on fragments of the system and is described in more detail in [Superposition of fragment molecular orbitals](#superposition-of-fragment-molecular-orbitals).
-    Even though there are some significant restrictions in the use of the initial implementation of this method (see [Superposition of fragment molecular
+    Even though there are some significant restrictions in the use of the initial implementation of this method,
-    orbitals](#superposition-of-fragment-molecular-orbitals)),
     this is the most powerful initial guess option within the code.
-It is particularly indispensable for open shell metallic systems.
+It is very effective for open shell metallic systems.
-  - ROTATE input\_geometry input\_movecs -- rotates MO vectors generated
+  - `ROTATE input_geometry input_movecs` -- rotates MO vectors generated
     at a previous geometry to the current active geometry.

 The molecular orbitals are saved every iteration if more than 600